 (24 October 2018)

-Algarve property Villa Vida Nova receives coveted TripAdvisor Certificate of Excellence
+Villa Vida Nova villa rental in Algarve receives coveted Certificate of Excellence

 TripAdvisor has given Nigel Stringer and Beverly Herrington-Stringer, owners of Villa Vida Nova, its exclusive Certificate of Excellence accolade – presented to the best of TripAdvisor Rentals’ hundreds of thousands of homes.